 No artwork aside from drawings or maps or charts that can be rendered either in b&w or a few simple colors.
 Our financial ability to print and reproduce color photographs or detailed artwork in a cost effective marketing ability does not match our quality standards at this point, although we would love to expand into lovely quality photo books one day.
 Baby steps.

 Artwork for covers etc will be discussed later and we will always consider your art or work with an artist whose work you feel compliments your writing.
 We also love creating our own covers and will retain the right to steer the quality and content in a way we feel is best for the publication.

-In English, to include translated works, bilingual or multilingual script.
+Manuscripts should be in English, to include translated works, bilingual or multilingual script.

 Manuscript content should be in a simple font common to MS Word, with a preference for Times New Roman, Helvetica, Arial, Tahoma or Verdana set at either 12 or 14 pt.
 If your manuscript has alternative stylings to font size or placement of words on the field of the page, please send it to us in that format so we can see it before we commit to accepting it for publication.